Does this test have other names?

 can be infected with the virus even if you don't feel sick.
 Men who have sex with

 men should be tested every 3 to 6 months.

 This test may also be done if you:

 Have shared needles to inject drugs.
 Needle-sharing has been linked with the spread of HIV infections.

 Are diagnosed with a different sexually transmitted infection (STI).
 This is because STIs generally suggest the possibility of high-risk behavior.

 Are pregnant.
 Pregnant women should be tested with each pregnancy, even if the testing was negative

 Are a healthcare worker who has been stuck by a contaminated needle or device.
 You should be checked at the time of the exposure and over the next 4 to 6 months.

 What other tests might I have along with this test?

-positive.
-Your provider may also order viral load testing if he or she suspects you
+Your provider may also order viral load testing if they believe you have an acute